euphony-io/euphony/PREREQUISITE.md

 ### Request permission to users

-Plus, you should consider that the permission model is different depending on the users android version.
+Plus, you should consider that the permission model is different depending on the user's android version.
 Its details is below.

 <details>